nardib/TextAdventure/docs/Game Guide.md

 `Interaction:`

-The user will need to use some items and to interract with others though the following commans.
+The user will need to use some items and to interact with others though the following commans.

 - look: Inspect the wall for items.
 - inventory: Display the list of items in your inventory.